Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/brainstorm-drive-configurations.typ

   ],
   cons: [
     - Cannot strafe or drive omni-directional, limiting our mobility
-    - Able to be pushed sideways, making us vulnerable to offense from other teams
+    - Able to be pushed sideways (when built using omni wheels), making us vulnerable to offense from other teams
     - Shaky drive when not constructed well
   ],
   notes: [